 “You’re losing your hair?
 Well, it’s genetic.”
-This is what most men hear after asking a medical professional what causes hair loss.
-But it’s not entirely true.
+This is what most people hear after asking a medical professional what causes hair loss.

 While certain genes may predispose men and women to hair loss, not everyone with these genes will go bald.
 And even if you’re thinning and have hair loss-related genes, it doesn’t mean that baldness is your genetic destiny.